gjhami/LinkSiren/README.md

 ```
 </details>

-## Rank
+### Rank
-Given a list of accessible shares, output ranks for the folders within them based on the liklihood placing a file in the folder will coerce authentication from a user.
+Given a list of accessible shares or hosts, output ranks for the folders within them based on the liklihood placing a file in the folder will coerce authentication from a user.

 <details>
 <summary>Usage</summary>